Table of Contents

 Services are decided before fabrication

 Ventilation, fire piping, lighting supports, and drainage are easier to install when planned along with the steel.
-In many troubled peb steel structure projects, these are added later, leading to cutting, patching, and disputes.
+In many troubled PEB steel structure projects, these are added later, leading to cutting, patching, and disputes.
 Cleaner projects treat services as part of the structure, not an afterthought.

 Expansion is acknowledged early